Section 1: What is Display Advertising?

 When you create an ad and post-click landing page that maintain message match, you reassure the user that the page they’ve come to is the one the ad CTA button promised to bring them to.

-In addition to message match, maintaining a conversion ratio of 1:1 is also very important for an optimized post-click experience.
+In addition to message match, maintaining a conversion ratio of 1:1 is also very important for an optimized post-click landing page.

 1:1 conversion ratio

-Make sure to pair all your display ads with relevant optimized post-click experiences to convince visitors to continue their journey with your brand beyond the ad click.
+Make sure to pair all your display ads with relevant optimized post-click landing pages to convince visitors to continue their journey with your brand beyond the ad click.

 Display advertising allows you to use images and other rich media types to create ads that have the visual appeal to attract new customers and call back potential customers who have lost their way.

-When you create optimized display ads and connect them to relevant post-click experiences you increase the chances of not only getting an ad click but a CTA button click.
+When you create optimized display ads and connect them to relevant post-click landing pages you increase the chances of not only getting an ad click but a CTA button click.